markusmobius/Crowdsourcr/doc/_sources/index.rst.txt

 Welcome to Crowdsourcr!
 =======================================

-Crowdsourcer is an application for conducting survey-like experiments online, especially when used in conjunction with Amazon Mechanical Turk.
+Crowdsourcr is an application for conducting survey-like experiments online, especially when used in conjunction with Amazon Mechanical Turk.